HCury/ArduinoKeyLightAir/README.md

 3. Connect your postive and negative to a Mosfet (REUSE BOTH SIDES OF THE CABLE!!)
 4. Solder your MOSFET to your arduino (in this case I am using an ATTINY85).
 5. Upload .ino code to your arduino
-6. Make Open buttons for your stream deck that open up the batch file
+6. Make "Open" buttons for your stream deck that open up each individual batch file

 ![image](https://github.com/HCury/ArduinoKeyLightAir/assets/42822020/0a591c8f-04f1-474b-955b-b47a55ea8b2b)

-8. Enjoy!
+7. Enjoy!